Last Updated on July 16, 2020

 The Smashburger IPO will be significantly lower than Shake Shack or Habit Burger, not because they have worse unit fundamentals or don’t have as good of a product (some might argue better), but because they were beaten to the punch.
 What’s the lesson here?
 Timing is everything, and invest in PR.

 THE BETTER BURGER BUBBLE BURST

 The hamburger isn’t going away.
-Neither is Shake Shack, or McDonald’s, The Habit Burger or Smashbuger anytime soon.
-We’re not hating on Shake Shack, and congratulate Danny Meyer.
-He has the industry savvy, and made more off his burger joint in just a few months than he did in all of his years of experience in running fine dining restaurants combined.
-He’s respected and he deserves a big pay day.
+Neither is Shake Shack, or McDonald’s, The Habit Burger, or Smashburger anytime soon.
+We’re not hating on Shake Shack and congratulate Danny Meyer.
+He has the industry savvy and made more off of his burger joint in just a few months than he did in all of his years of experience in running fine dining restaurants combined.
+He’s respected and he deserves a big payday.
 I suspect even he would admit though that the stock is currently still overvalued.

 - Shake Shack stock value will continue to fall.